Realiserad/fish-ai/README.md

 The following information is redacted:

 - Passwords and API keys supplied on the commandline.
-- Base64 encoded data in single or double quotes.
 - PEM-encoded private keys.

 ## 🔨 Development